Kernel DMA Protection

 If the Hyper-V Windows feature is enabled, all the Hyper-V-related features will be hidden, and A hypervisor has been detected.
 Features required for Hyper-V will not be displayed entity will be shown at the bottom of the list.
 It means that Hyper-V - Virtualization Enabled in Firmware is set to YES.

-If the state of Kernel DMA Protection remains Off, then the system does not support this feature.
+If the state of Kernel DMA Protection remains Off, then the system doesn't support Kernel DMA Protection.

 Frequently asked questions